Car Talk Announces New Editor-In-Chief

 RESTON, Va., March 10, 2022 /PRNewswire/ -- Car Talk Digital, the digital content creation and distribution company, a continuation of the Peabody Award winning automotive radio show Car Talk established in 1977, announced that Jamie Page Deaton has joined the company.
 Effective immediately, Jamie Page Deaton will hold the position of Editor-in-Chief.

-"We are lucky to have Jaime commit career suicide by joining Car Talk as our new Editor-In-Chief given her long history of actually knowing some real stuff about cars." said Bill Kung of Car Talk Digital.
+"We are lucky to have Jamie commit career suicide by joining Car Talk as our new Editor-In-Chief given her long history of actually knowing some real stuff about cars." said Bill Kung of Car Talk Digital.
 "She brings leadership and know-how from being a leader at U.S. News for over a decade to Car Talk as we extend our digital presence."

 Prior to joining Car Talk, Jamie spent 15 years as the Executive Editor of U.S. News & World Report's Best Cars team, overseeing the development of new and used car rankings, reviews and awards.
 Jamie provides commentary on car buying, ownership and the automotive industry on local and national media.
 She's a member of the jury for the North American Car, Truck and Utility of the Year awards.